westewest/Plugfest2019/README.md

 @xset dpms 0 0 0
 ```

-The screen will not go sleep.
+The screen will not go to sleep.